AAU-SW7-PSAAAB/energy-label-log-server/README.md

 # energy-label-log-server

-A loggin server to log data from runs of the energy label extention.
+A logging server to log data from runs of the energy label extension.

 # Setup
 ```